Loblaw (Loblaws Supermarket, Real Canadian Superstore, No Frills, Fortinos)

 The Outlaw Ocean Project replied: "Please could you clarify what you mean by "Loblaw Brands is not currently sourcing High Liner products for any control brand products" and "current national brand vendor"?
 Thank you for sharing the Loblaw Supplier Code of Conduct.
 It is not clear to us that the definition of "Related parties" in your code extends to second- and third-tier suppliers.
 To clarify, we don't have evidence of forced labor at facilities operated by your first-tier supplier High Liner.
 Our evidence of Xinjiang forced labor relates to Chinese factories supplying High Liner with a variety of seafoods.
 Please could you confirm whether Loblaw's Supplier Code of Conduct applies to High Liner's suppliers, and outline the steps Loblaw takes to monitor compliance with its Code of Conduct at sites in its extended supply chain?"

 Loblaw's Public Relations Team emailed: "To clarify, High Liner is not a supplier of our private label products, often referred to as “control brands”.
 As a national brand supplier – a vendor who appears within our stores under their own brand – we do not investigate the upstream supply chain.
-With that said, you will see in the below highlighted sections of our CoC, we clearly outline our expectations of the primary supplier as well as the expectation of those suppliers to manage their upstream supply chain in the same consistent manner."
-The email included details from the company's Supplier Code of Conduct, including its expectations of responsible sourcing and human rights commitments.
+With that said, you will see in the below highlighted sections of our CoC, we clearly outline our expectations of the primary supplier as well as the expectation of those suppliers to manage their upstream supply chain in the same consistent manner.

 The Loblaw Public Relations team replied: "We take allegations such as these very seriously.
 We have confirmed that Loblaw Brands does source control brand products from Toppits "Foods.
 We are currently working with our internal teams to ensure Toppits Foods is compliant and upholding our Code of Conduct.
 Our Supplier Code focuses on workers’ rights and protections within the supply chain, with a particular emphasis on the importance of protecting their human rights and providing safe working conditions.
 For more information on this and other matters of supply chain accountability, please visit our website https://www.loblaw.ca/en/supply-chain/.
 We appreciate you reaching out and would like to hightlight that these conversations take time, and unfortunately we cannot guarantee that we will be able to have further details to share by EOD September 21st.